 By Scott Pine

 Italian-American millennial who lives in Los Angeles.
 Runner.
-Scott wrote for various publications as a blogger and journalist before finding refuge in yoga.
+Scott wrote for various publications as a blogger and journalist for a Top Mom site, before finding refuge in yoga.
 He is currently building a program to help other people know more about yoga and implement the concept into their lives.

 Enjoy a wide collection of yoga music to choose from, here in YogaDownload's extensive music collection HERE and this free gentler yoga class, suitable for all levels.